awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 The UNLOAD command needs authorization to write data to Amazon S3\.
 The UNLOAD command uses the same parameters the COPY command uses for authorization\.
 For more information, see [Authorization Parameters](copy-parameters-authorization.md) in the COPY command syntax reference\.

 \[ FORMAT \[AS\] \] CSV \| PARQUET  <a name="unload-csv"></a>
-When CSV, unloads to a text file in CSV format using a comma \( , \) character as the delimiter\.
-If a field contains commas, double quotation marks, newline characters, or carriage returns, then the field in the unloaded file is enclosed in double quotation marks\.
+When CSV, unloads to a text file in CSV format using a comma \( , \) character as the default delimiter\.
+If a field contains delimiters, double quotation marks, newline characters, or carriage returns, then the field in the unloaded file is enclosed in double quotation marks\.
 A double quotation mark within a data field is escaped by an additional double quotation mark\.
 When PARQUET, unloads to a file in Apache Parquet version 1\.0 format\.
 By default, each row group is compressed using SNAPPY compression\.
 For more information about Apache Parquet format, see [Parquet](https://parquet.apache.org/)\.
 The FORMAT and AS keywords are optional\.
-You can't use CSV with DELIMITER or FIXEDWIDTH\.
+You can't use CSV with FIXEDWIDTH\.
 You can't use PARQUET with DELIMITER, FIXEDWIDTH, ADDQUOTES, ESCAPE, NULL AS, HEADER, GZIP, BZIP2, or ZSTD\.
 PARQUET with ENCRYPTED is only supported with server\-side encryption with an AWS Key Management Service key \(SSE\-KMS\)\.

-PARTITION BY \( *column\_name* \[, \.\.\. \] \)   <a name="unload-partitionby"></a>
+PARTITION BY \( *column\_name* \[, \.\.\. \] \) \[INCLUDE\]  <a name="unload-partitionby"></a>
 Specifies the partition keys for the unload operation\.
 UNLOAD automatically partitions output files into partition folders based on the partition key values, following the Apache Hive convention\.
 For example, a Parquet file that belongs to the partition year 2019 and the month September has the following prefix: `s3://my_bucket_name/my_prefix/year=2019/month=September/000.parquet`\.
 The value for *column\_name* must be a column in the query results being unloaded\.
+If you specify PARTITION BY with the INCLUDE option, partition columns aren't removed from the unloaded files\.

 MANIFEST \[ VERBOSE \]
 Creates a manifest file that explicitly lists details for the data files that are created by the UNLOAD process\.
 The manifest is a text file in JSON format that lists the URL of each file that was written to Amazon S3\.